sighingnow/jekyll-gitbook/_pages/Agent.md

 ## Outdial

-> In this section, we will test Outdial calls using different Outdial ANIs and Address Books {: .block-tip }
+> In this section, we will test Outdial calls using different Outdial ANIs and Address Books.
+{: .block-tip }

 <div style="padding-bottom:60.25%; position:relative; display:block; width: 100%">